AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 ## From the Package manager
 This is a good way to go if you don't want to install a massive bundle of Python stuff that you won't use, and like to know what's being installed on your computer.
 This method is just for linux users.

-NOTE: If you are running Python versions 2.7 and 3.x side by side, you may find that you have to install packages for both installations separately with your package manager: e.g
+> Note: If you are running Python versions 2.7 and 3.x side by side, you may find that you have to install packages for both installations separately with your package manager: e.g

 ```
 sudo yum install numpy-python